Labels

 });

-inline explicit Labels(const std::vector<std::string> &names)
+inline explicit Labels(const std::vector<std::string> &dimensions)

-inline Labels(const std::vector<std::string> &names, const int32_t *values, size_t count)
+inline Labels(const std::vector<std::string> &dimensions, const int32_t *values, size_t count)

 inline Labels(const Labels &other)